-When we went to Belgrade, we could take our time discovering this vibrant capital city… as we were spending a few months there.
+When we went to Serbia we had a hankering for pizza in Belgrade.
+And, as we were spending a few months there, we could take our time discovering this vibrant capital city.
 And, while we love many of the traditional Serbian dishes… sometimes we were craving some comfort food, especially after a night out!

 OK, so it’s no secret that we are PIZZA LOVERS!
 Pizza for breakfast, lunch and dinner?
 Yes, we have done that before… ha ha ha!